raizen74/aws-sysops/README.md

 ## Service Catalog
 You can share portfolios in several ways, including **account-to-account sharing**, **organizational sharing**, and deploying catalogs using stack sets (creates independent copies).

+The products and constraints in the imported portfolio stay in **sync** with changes that you make to the shared portfolio, the original portfolio that you shared. **The recipient cannot change the products or constraints, but can add AWS Identity and Access Management (IAM) access for end users**.

+A recipient administrator can add imported products to local portfolios.
+The products will stay in sync with the shared portfolio.
+However, the recipient administrator cannot upload or add products to the imported portfolio or remove products from the imported portfolio.

 ## SSO
 **Permission sets** define the level of access that users and groups have to an AWS account.
 Permission sets are stored in AWS SSO and provisioned to the AWS account as IAM roles.